Jaddy/lipu-toki-kinki/toki-soweli-poni.md

 | Galopp        | Galopp              | mute             | many, much, plenty |
 | Zieh!         | Pull!               | pali a!          | work               |
 | OK, alles gut | all good (soothing) | ali e pona       | everything is good |

+*pake* is an inofficial word, that was discussed between *pu* and *ku*.
+But since animals are not considered to really *understand* human language, this won't make much difference.